TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ---------------  -----------  ----------  ----------
 -78.577          -79.1159995  36.0509986  35.759
 ~~~~

 [If you map these coordinates, you can draw the square area that the data was retrieved from by MapZen.](https://www.darrinward.com/lat-long/?id=5a5a8ca8350953.90505480)

 ## Ideas for Additional Improvement
 Before doing this project, I had never heard of the OpenStreetMap project.
 It is entirely possible that the project was much more popular when the Udacity Data Analyst Nanodegree was first formed, and thus was a more well known project that could be implemented in the course.
-Over time though, it is possible that node/way contributions to the project have decreased over the years as the movement has become less popular, or as more locations in Raleigh-Durham have already been mapped.
+Over time though, it is possible that node/way contributions to the project have decreased over the years as the movement has become less popular, or as more locations in Raleigh-Durham have been mapped.

 In order to better understand the situation, I decided that I would explore the `timestamp` data included in all of the `nodes` and `ways` in the osm file.
 To do so, I explored aggregated user contributions by year and graphed the results to a bar grpah.

-First I needed a query to gather all of the `timestamp` data from the `nodes` and `ways` in the database.
+First, I needed a query to gather all of the `timestamp` data from the `nodes` and `ways` in the database.
 ~~~~SQL
   SELECT timestamp
     FROM (SELECT timestamp